johnlazzarini/Personal-Website/README.md

 #### https://johnlazzarini.github.io/portfolio-webpage/

 ## Summary
 This evolved from a simple freelancer template into a unique personal portfolio.
-Modals, smooth scrolling, and an intuitive UI are formed from basic HTML, CSS, JS and jQuery.
+Modals, smooth scrolling, and an intuitive UI are formed from simple applications of HTML, CSS, JS and jQuery.

 ## Implementation details